JeanEudesH/networkvisu/README.md

 The app propose different visualisation graphs such as barplot, boxplot and pie chart, treemap and radar chart. (more will be possible)

 The list of instances is : OpensilexDemo, Pheno3C, Phenovia, PhenoField, Ephesia.
+Warning: the performances can be relatively low with too much elements required.

 Some difficulties are encountered when retrieving too much information at once.
 For the moment, it is recommended to use only a few set of installations.